jnaiman/csci-p-14110/lesson01/lecture01_p1.md

 ---

-## Assignments
+## Assignments: **Posted on Canvas**

  * Daily, assigned in class, collected following class
  * These will consist of prose, math, reading, and coding assignments
  * There will also be a few online videos with quizzes (on the Canvas webpage)

+---

+## Assignments: **Posted on Canvas**

+ * Daily, assigned in class, collected following class
+ * These will consist of prose, math, reading, and coding assignments
+ * There will also be a few online videos with quizzes (on the Canvas webpage)

+Some assignments or parts of assignments are meant to be done on your own, others can be done collaboratively - but make sure you turn in work that is in your own words!

 ---